LAMB UP AUSTRALIA!

 So, THIS January 26, if a barbi and the Hottest 100 is not your thing (or even if it is)…

-Boil the kettle, make yourself a mineral packed, nutrient dense dehydrated, organic lamb bone brothee - and LAMB UP AUSTRALIA!
+Boil the kettle, make yourself a mineral packed, nutrient dense dehydrated, organic lamb bone brothee - or simply sprinkle the lamb broth on your barbie meats - and LAMB UP AUSTRALIA!

 Personally, I think it’s a meat worthy of the feat!